 If you wish to travel outside the Helsinki metropolitan area, the online service matka.fi can help you make plans.
 It uses the same handy template as HSL’s Journey Planner.

 Service to the Helsinki Airport

 The P and I commuter trains connect the Helsinki Airport with the Central Railway Station in the city centre.
 The journey on both trains takes approximately 30 minutes.
 Several HSL buses also serve the airport, as do many long-distance buses.
+Check the Helsinki Airport website for timetables.
 Another option is a taxi service, but they are more expensive.

 Call HSL’s customer service at +358 9 4766 4000 Mon-Fri 7:30-19, Sat-Sun 9:30-17.